Mobius1/rprogress/README.md

 ## Sync vs Async

 The `Start()` method runs in sync so any code after the call to the method won't be run until the progress is complete.
-If you want a progress bar to run asyncronously, you can use the `Custom()` method with `Async` set to `true` and utilise the `onStart` and `onComplete` callbacks.
+If you want a progress dial to run asyncronously, you can use the `Custom()` method with `Async` set to `true` and utilise the `onStart` and `onComplete` callbacks.

 ##### Async
 ```lua